 If you choose to bypass Ritalin and other medication and take a natural approach to helping your child with ADHD symptoms, you have plenty of options for treatment and support.

-Changing your child’s diet is not an easy task, but a study in the journal Pediatrics reported that more than 50% of children with ADD/ADHD showed fewer behavioral problems and had less trouble sleeping when put on a restrictive diet free of all artificial and chemical food additives, chocolate, MSG, preservatives, and caffeine.
+Changing your child's diet is not an easy task, but a study in the journal, Pediatrics, researchers reported that more than 50% of children with ADD and ADHD showed fewer behavioral problems and had less trouble sleeping when put on a restrictive diet free of all artificial and chemical food additives, chocolate, MSG, preservatives, and caffeine.

 It's also been scientifically determined that food allergies and intolerances may manifest as symptoms associated with ADD and ADHD.
 For this reason, parents should consider eliminating gluten (present in wheat and wheat products) and casein (present in dairy foods).
 These are two of the most common food allergies.